chrisgilldc/brickmaster/README.md

 ### CircuitPython

 1. Download the package and put the contents of the "brickmaster2" directory into the board root directory.
-2. Download and install the required libraries:
+2. Download and install the required libraries.
 3. Copy the "code.py" file to the board root directory.
 4. Create a config.json and copy that to the board root directory.
 5. Note that depending on the board, you may need to increase the stack size.
 You can do this by adding the below to